vczh-websites/vczh/Espresso/Breville.md

 it could be CO2 is leaking too much since beans are not consumed in time, just grind half level finer (Niche Duo) and it should be fine again.

-For beans that is not fresh,
-you only get the "coffee flavor" which is controlled mostly by dose, and then use grind setting to adjust the extraction yield%, all specified flavors are gone, no need to chase it.
+For beans that are not fresh (e.g. longer than 2-3 months from being roasted), you only get the "coffee flavor" which is controlled mostly by dose, and then use grind setting to adjust the extraction yield%. all specified flavors are gone, no need to chase it.

 ## Yes!